rybalkinsd/atom/lecture04/presentation/PITCHME.md

 - embedded (as a library) - Jetty/Embedded Tomcat

 Web servers have different functionality and can be extensible

-For example, one can extend server functionality by custom logic (e.g. for dynamic content) - see next lecture
+We can extend server functionality by custom logic and respond with dynamic content
+That's what we use to implement game

 ---